 Chambers and Partners 2018.

-Louisa is an experienced advocate who specialises in extradition law.
-She completed a secondment with the CPS Extradition Unit in 2007 – 2008 and has since been instructed on numerous occasions before the Administrative Court, dealing with both EAW and Part 2 requests.
+She is an experienced advocate who specialises in extradition law and gained her experience after she completed a secondment with the CPS Extradition Unit in 2007 – 2008.
+Since then, she has built a first class reputation and has been instructed in the most complex and serious extradition matters as a junior alone or led.

 "Her skeletons are just so professional and she is one of those people that when she goes before a judge she commands the respect of all the judges there."